 We Can Help You Recover From A Truck Accident

-The interstates are home to many truck accidents in and surrounding Albuquerque, New Mexico.
+The interstates of Albuquerque New Mexico are home to many truck accidents.
 If the negligence of a truck driver has left you or a loved one dealing with the aftermath of an injury, it is important to know that you do not have to bear this burden alone.

 We combine a high degree of legal skill with the compassionate representation you need during a trying time in your life.
 Our focus is on making sure that you receive the compensation you need for your medical costs, lost earnings, pain and suffering, and other damages suffered in an 18-wheeler crash.

 These accidents often result in catastrophic injuries such as traumatic brain injuries and spinal cord injuries.
 This leaves injury victims facing a future of high cost medical procedures, rehabilitation, possible home renovations, in-home care and lost earnings.

 We will focus on making sure that you receive the compensation you need now and in the future to fully compensate you for what you have been through and the costs you will continue to face.
 Our attorneys will partner with experts such as accident reconstructionists, physicians, economists, life care planners and others to build the strongest possible case for maximizing your compensation.

 We know that trucking accidents can be complex and confusing.
 The following are answers to a some commonly asked questions we receive regarding truck accidents:

 Who can be held liable in an accident involving a commercial truck?

 Trucking accidents can become complicated quickly because responsible parties may include: